Before we can get into the benefits of aromatherapy, we first have to understand what aromatherapy actually is.

 Joint aches, sore tissues or tense muscle can also be remedied with the scents of essential oils.
 Orange and ginger are two common blends that are used to treat such symptoms.

-Essential oils provide relief by to headaches by providing relief and promoting blood circulation.
+Essential oils provide relief to headaches by providing relief and promoting blood circulation.
 Headaches are merely symptoms of an underlying cause.
 Besides poor circulation, this cause can be a myriad of other issues.
 Some common ones include hormonal changes (more common for women), stress and poor sleeping habits.
 Many of these issues can be curtailed by the use of essential oils (as we have seen).
 The common blends used for treating headaches include eucalyptus, peppermint and lavender.